woocommerce/woocommerce/plugins/woocommerce-blocks/tests/e2e/README.md

 ```sh
 pnpm run test:e2e
 ```

+ℹ️ If you have any problems running the tests, check out the [Troubleshooting](#troubleshooting) section for help.

 ### To run the test again, re-create the environment to start with a fresh state